 Keep Your Engine Cool This Summer With These Proven Preventative Measures

-If you’ve ever been in a car when the engine overheated you probably know how frustrating and potentially dire the situation can be.
+If you’ve ever been in a car with an engine overheating issue, you probably know how frustrating and potentially dire the situation can be.
 Sometimes smoke can start coming out of the hood, which can be frightening if you don’t know your way around under a hood.